nmeurer/PlantWatch/README.md

 ## Roadmap
 - Ditch the ESP8266 and use a ESP32 DONE
 - Add support for BMP280 + BME280
-- Add support for light sensor
+- Add support for light sensor DONE
 - Add MQTT support / smart home integration
 - Create a neat case to fit everything inside